 The project uses creative funding mechanisms from a variety of non-federal sources.
-As partners, the City and County both have unique funding sources approved by voters that can be drawn from in order to advance this project.
+As financial partners on the project, the City, State of Missouri, and County all have unique funding sources approved by voters that can be drawn from in order to advance this project.
 The County Road Board, a vital funding road and highway funding mechanism in the area, utilizes a 1⁄2 Cent Transportation Sales Tax.
 These County Funds are limited to funding roadway improvements and associated infrastructure.
-In June 2018, the City submitted the Bangert Island Riverfront Transformation Project Phase 1 and 2 to the County.
+The City submitted the Bangert Island Riverfront Transformation Project Phase 1 for funding.

 In the City's Capital Improvement Plan, the City has devised a strategy to fund the project by utilizing funds from a variety of sources.
 One generator of revenue for City infrastructure is the Ameristar Casino.
 "Gaming Funds" are designated to road and bridge related improvements.
 Additionally, the City will draw on Proposition P funds approved by voters in the City of Saint Charles in 2016.
 Proposition P was a Parks and Stormwater Improvement tax that utilizes a 1⁄2 sales tax.
 These funds can be utilized for parks, stormwater, and water quality improvements.